 \subsection{Error Case Analysis}

-We extracted 50 error cases of \emph{RekNet} based on ALBERT$_{base}$ on DREAM randomly, finding 36\% of them are related to logical calculation (especially numerical calculation), as Table \ref{dialogue1} shows.
-On the contrary, original DREAM, RACE and Cosmos QA only have 14\%, 8\% and 4\% examples requiring logical calculation respectively.
-Though \emph{Reference Span} in \emph{RekNet} can extract the computing words like \emph{discount}, \emph{half} from passages and questions, it fails to calculate the correct result due to the lack of human numeral logical operation, which calls for more in-depth researches in MRC field.
+We extracte $50$ error cases of \emph{RekNet} based on ALBERT$_{base}$ on DREAM randomly, finding $36\%$ of them are related to logical calculation (especially numerical calculation), as Table \ref{dialogue1} shows.
+On the contrary, the original DREAM, RACE and Cosmos QA only have $14\%$, $8\%$ and $4\%$ examples requiring logical calculation respectively.
+Though \emph{Reference Span} in \emph{RekNet} can reveal computing words like \emph{discount}, \emph{half} from passages and questions, it fails to calculate the correct result due to the lack of human numeral logical operation, which calls for more in-depth researches in MRC field.